A-level: 3 A-Level passes or equivalent eg CACHE Level 3

 Other course specific tests:

-Applicants must also be engaged in relevant work (paid or voluntary) with a minimum 4 hours contact each week.
+Applicants must also be engaged in relevant work (paid or voluntary) with a minimum of 60 hours per year.

 Access to HE Diploma